Are you using LinkedIn search but still not finding the right prospects?

 Date posted

 This filter shows how recently a job was posted.
+Options include past 24 hours, past week, past month, or any time.
 Newer listings usually mean less competition and higher response rates.
 If timing matters, this filter matters.

 Company